 Moz.
 Search Engine Ranking Factors is a great resource and one I use often.

-Blogging Basics 101: A good bare bones basic resource for beginning bloggers.
+Blogging Basics 101: A good bare bones fundamental resource for beginning bloggers.

 Note: There are hundreds of sites with advice and “guidelines” and “suggestions” listed, even on Google, but beware!
 Not all of the so-called expert sites will guide you in the right direction.
 Stick with the top well-known sites.

 Note; This post has been updated in June 2018.